Find simple solutions to common activation and deactivation problems.

 If you want to run an app on multiple computers simultaneously, purchase another license from the Adobe store.

-Creative Cloud, Acrobat DC, and subscription memberships require online activation.
-See Sign in and activate Creative Cloud.
+Creative Cloud, Acrobat, and subscription memberships require online activation.
+See Sign in to activate your Adobe apps.

 For CS6, CS5.5, and CS5 products, if the computer on which your software is installed cannot connect to the Internet or to Adobe’s activation servers, you can activate your software offline.
 For instructions, see Offline Activation.